top of page

 4. Position the Plant

-Now it is time to place your plant in the hole you have prepared for it!
-Be careful to support the plant from the bottom when moving it.
-It is NOT recommended to lift from the trunk or branches as this could cause damage.
-Position the plant upright in the hole and take a step back and view the plant from all angles to make sure it is sitting straight and is positioned the way you want it.
+Now it's time to position your plant in the prepared hole.
+Support the plant from the bottom of the root ball when moving it.
+It's advisable to avoid lifting from the trunk or branches to prevent potential damage.
+Once in place, ensure the plant is upright within the hole.
+Step back and assess the plant from various angles to confirm it's sitting straight and positioned as desired.

 5. Pack Soil Around the Plant